csscuwa/constitution/README.md

   - Fixed typos and capatilisation errors.
 - 1.0.10.0
   - Changed committee meeting notice period from 7 days to at least 3 days.
+- 1.1.0.0
+  - Added "Dissolution of the Club" section and clarified the "Commercial Exploitation of the Club" section, as required by the ATO.

 # Contributing